-The only way to arrive at Betteralp for your skiing holiday is by cable car.
+The only way to arrive for your skiing holiday at Betteralp is by cable car.
 The view of the Swiss Alps on the gondola ride up to the village is amazing.
-Stepping out of the Tall Station at the top, felt like we were walking out on to a different planet.
+Stepping out of the Tall Station at the top, felt like we were walking out onto a different planet.

-We were lucky enough to have a friend pick us up in a snowmobile and carry our luggage to the rented apartment.
 You can either hire a snowmobile taxi or walk with your luggage, (although it seems that a smart choice is to use a toboggan loaded with luggage to tow behind you).

 There are two Ski/Snowboard Equipment Hire shops in Bettmeralp:

 With the Ski and snowboard equipment being so quick and easy to hire, we were ready to go in no time.
-The boys were soon off on the slopes snowboarding and already competing on who could handle the steepest slope.
+The boys were off on the slopes snowboarding and already competing on who could handle the steepest slope.